MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 1. Extract the files from the folder.
 1. Run the **vxTestApp.exe** file.
 1. Enter the Video app url and select **Load**.
-   A default sample video filter app link is already available, replace the link wih your app url.
+   A default sample video filter app link is already available, replace the link with your app url.
 1. Select an effect from the list and select **Apply effect**.
 1. Select **real-time evaluation** or **Full Evaluation** to analyze the performance data.

-A good functioning video filter app must meetthe following performance requirements:
+A good functioning video filter app must meet the following performance requirements:

 * Video frame processing time less than 30 ms.
 * Video app loading time less than 4 sec.